Don’t let ASEAN’s smallest economy fool you. Buying real estate in Laos, or investing here in general, isn’t a great idea at all.

 That said, it remains possible that real estate ownership in Laos will become easier in the future.
 Laos currently has a law in the works that would allow foreigners to lease condos for a period of up to 50 years.

 Some analysts have even called Laos “the next Cambodia”, saying that looser restrictions may increase demand from places like China, Hong Kong, Japan and Korea.
-Yet we remain very skeptical.
+We remain very sceptical.

 There’s potential for Laos to become a high-speed rail hub, linking China to the rest of Southeast Asia.
 However, any profit from cargo or passengers is unlikely to affect the Lao economy significantly – especially when they’re splitting it with other countries.